emberjs/website/assets/docs/handlebars.md

 ### {{#with}}

-Sometimes you may want to invoke a section of your template with a context different than the Em.View.
+Sometimes you may want to invoke a section of your template with a context different than the Ember.View.
 For example, we can clean up the above template by using the `{{#with}}` helper:

 <pre class="brush: xml;">